nathan-alden-sr/junior-route/README.md

 * Easy to configure
 * Easy to extend
 * Doesn't force unnecessary dependencies on developers
-* Provides built-in goodies (bundling, minification, diagnostics, etc.) for developer productivity and best-practices
+* Provides built-in goodies (bundling, minification, diagnostics, etc.) for developer productivity and best-practice support

 Judged by these standards, JuniorRoute is an excellent routing implementation.
 However, other routing frameworks fail to deliver on one of more of these points.